Leeds United League Seasons

 Paul Robinson became the first goalkeeper to received the award in 2001 at the age of 21.
 Alan Smith remains the only forward to have received the award (twice).

-as the club prioritised staying in the Premier League and securing the club's Premier League status.
+as the club prioritised staying in the Premier League and securing the club's top flight status at the time.